ArianRai/Documentation/Typescript.md

 ## Using Tuples

-You can restrict a matrix using tuples with types per positions
+You can define a restricted matrix using tuples with fixed types per positions and values

 ```typescript
 type CellValue = 'X' | 'O' | ''